DallanQ/lotr_duel_for_middle_earth/PlayersAid.md

 When you play a Red card, you may place all of the concerned Units in any 1 of the 7 regions.

-> image of 5 skills icons arranged in a circular form
+> image of 5 Skills icons arranged in a circular form

 Once per turn, benefit from any Skill.